Jabin96/Real-Time-Stock-Analytics-Platform/README.md

-# 🧪 The Data Alchemists - Real-Time Stock Analytics Platform
+# The Data Alchemists - Real-Time Stock Analytics Platform

-## 📖 Overview
+## Overview
-**The Data Alchemists** is a robust, real-time data engineering pipeline designed to ingest, process, and visualize stock market data with low latency.
+**The Data Alchemists** built a robust, real-time data engineering pipeline designed to ingest, process, and visualize stock market data with low latency.
 Built using industry-standard technologies, it simulates a production-grade streaming architecture capable of handling high-velocity financial data.

-## 🏗️ Architecture
+## Architecture
 The pipeline follows a modern streaming architecture:

 1.  **Ingestion Layer (Kafka)**: